-This user guide covers the steps for setting up and using the Wireless-G Broadband Router with SpeedBooster.
+This user guide covers the steps for setting up and using the Wireless-G Broadband Router with SRX.

-- Chapter 1: Introduction This chapter describes the Router's applications and this User Guide. - Chapter 2: Planning Your Wireless Network This chapter describes the basics of wireless networking. - Chapter 3: Getting to Know the Wireless-G Broadband Router This chapter describes the Router's physical features. - Chapter 4: Connecting the Wireless-G Broadband Router This chapter instructs you on how to connect the Router to your network. - Chapter 5: Configuring the Wireless-G Broadband Router This chapter explains how to use the Router's Web-Based Utility. - Chapter 6: Using the Linksys Parental Control Service This chapter explains how to sign up for the Service, manage your account, and use the Internet when the Service is actively controlling Internet traffic and messages. - Appendix A: Troubleshooting This appendix describes some problems and solutions, as well as frequently asked questions, regarding installation and use of the Wireless-G Broadband Router. - Appendix B: Wireless Security This appendix explains the risks of wireless networking and some solutions to reduce the risks. - Appendix C: Upgrading Firmware This appendix instructs you on how to upgrade the Router's firmware should you need to do so. - Appendix D: Windows Help This appendix describes how you can use Windows Help for instructions about networking, such as installing the TCP/IP protocol. - Appendix E: Finding the MAC Address and IP Address for your Ethernet Adapter.
-This appendix describes how to find the MAC address for your computer's Ethernet adapter so you can use the Router's MAC filtering and/or MAC address cloning feature.
+- Chapter 1: Introduction This chapter describes the Router's applications and this User Guide. - Chapter 2: Planning Your Wireless Network This chapter describes the basics of wireless networking. - Chapter 3: Getting to Know the Wireless-G Broadband Router This chapter describes the Router's physical features. - Chapter 4: Connecting the Wireless-G Broadband Router This chapter instructs you on how to connect the Router to your network. - Chapter 5: Configuring the Wireless-G Broadband Router This chapter explains how to use the Router's Web-Based Utility. - Appendix A: Troubleshooting This appendix describes some problems and solutions, as well as frequently asked questions, regarding installation and use of the Wireless-G Broadband Router. - Appendix B: Wireless Security This appendix explains the risks of wireless networking and some solutions to reduce the risks. - Appendix C: Upgrading Firmware This appendix instructs you on how to upgrade the Router's firmware should you need to do so. - Appendix D: Windows Help This appendix describes how you can use Windows Help for instructions about networking, such as installing the TCP/IP protocol. - Appendix E: Finding the MAC Address and IP Address for your Ethernet Adapter.
+This appendix describes how to find the MAC address for your computer's Ethernet adapter so you can use the Router's MAC filtering and/or MAC address cloning feature. - Appendix F: Glossary This appendix gives a brief glossary of terms frequently used in networking. - Appendix G: Specifications This appendix provides the Router's technical specifications.